 Matt from Nomadic Matt is one of the best-known travel bloggers and digital nomads.
-His super popular website generates over$50,000 a month.
+His popular website generates over $50,000 a month.

-The guys over at the excellent Goats on the Road talk about how they got their blog to a six-figure online business.
+The guys over at Goats on the Road talk about how they got their blog to a six-figure online business.

 Johnny Ward from One Step 4 Ward made over $1.5 million from his blogging and website empire.
 It all started with a simple travel blog that now gets over 30,000 visitors a month.
 He also visited every country on earth while building his brand.